6 Positive & Negative Effects Of Single Parenting

 Let us understand the advantages and disadvantages of single parenting.

-Positive Effects of Single Parenting
+Positive Effects Of Single Parenting

 Most times, the negative effects of single-parent households are quite apparent; economic troubles and abandonment-related trust issues.
 But, there are also positive effects on raising a child.

-1. Strong Mother-Child Bonding:
+1. Strong Parent-Child Bonding

 Strong bond between single parent and child